Ursula Andress: Career

 Andress was at a party when she met a film producer who offered her a screen test for a role in an Italian film.
-She was successful and was cast in walk-on parts in An American in Rome (1954) (starring Alberto Sordi), The Sins of Casanova (1955) (starring later Bond ally Gabriele Ferzetti), and La catena dell'odio (1955).
+She was successful and was cast in walk-on parts in An American in Rome (1954) (starring Alberto Sordi), Sins of Casanova (1955) (starring later Bond ally Gabriele Ferzetti), and La catena dell'odio (1955).
 She was seen by a Hollywood executive who persuaded her to try her luck in Hollywood.

 Andress arrived in Hollywood in late 1955.
 That spring she was signed to a seven-year contract with Paramount Pictures, starting at $287 a week.

-The contract resulted in no acting roles, owing to her reluctance to learn English at the time.
+The contract brought no acting roles, owing to her reluctance to learn English.
 "I spent most of my time watching old Marlene Dietrich movies", she said.
-Andress did receive some publicity for dating James Dean shortly before the actor's death.
-She bought herself out of her contract.
-In 1956 it was announced she signed to Columbia Pictures.
+Andress received some publicity for dating James Dean shortly before the actor's death.
+She bought herself out of her contract and in 1956 signed with Columbia Pictures.
 She made no films for them either.
-She stayed in Hollywood because she married John Derek in 1957.
+She stayed in Hollywood when she married John Derek in 1957.
 In 1959, it was announced she and Derek would star in a film, High Variety, but no film resulted.

-Andress returned to screens in 1962 in an episode of Thriller, "La Strega" (1962), with Alejandro Rey.
+Andress returned to acting in 1962 in an episode of Thriller, "La Strega" (1962), with Alejandro Rey.
 She became internationally famous as Honey Ryder, a shell diver and James Bond's object of desire in Dr. No (1962), the first Bond film, even though her dialogue had to be dubbed by Nikki van der Zyl.
 In what became an iconic moment in cinematic and fashion history, she rose out of the Caribbean Sea in a white bikini sporting a large diving knife on her hip.
-The calypso was sung by Diana Coupland.
+The calypso singing her character did in that scene was dubbed by Diana Coupland.
 The scene made Andress a "quintessential" Bond girl.
 Andress later said that she owed her career to that white bikini: "This bikini made me into a success.
 As a result of starring in Dr. No as the first Bond girl, I was given the freedom to take my pick of future roles and to become financially independent".
 The bikini she wore in the film sold at auction in 2001 for £41,125.
 In 2003, in a UK Survey by Channel 4, her entrance in Dr. No was voted #1 in "the 100 Greatest Sexy Moments".
 Andress won the Golden Globe Award for New Star of the Year in 1964 for her appearance in the film.